 “Host responses to parasites can be nuanced and influenced by life history traits, such as reproductive strategies (Moore & Wilson, 2002) or hormonal fluctuations across different life stages (Foo et al., 2017), which may dictate the degree of physiological investment in parasite defence mechanisms.
 While these interactions are often critical, they do not always translate into measurable impacts on host fitness (Paterson & Blouin-Demers, 2000; Conrad et al., 2023).
 This complexity of host-parasite dynamics highlights the need to consider a wide array of biological factors and ecological contexts to fully understand their impact on fitness consequences to hosts through time.”

 Line 38: By "prevalence", do you mean "load"?
 Load would be # of parasites, while prevalence can imply # of parasites, but also the % of individuals infected with at least 1 parasite.
 Response: Here and in other places we mean tick prevalence *presence/absence of ticks.
 Thank you for clarification between the two words because the usage in the literature seems inconsistent.
-We have gone through the whole manuscript and changed prevalence to tick load where appropriate.
+We have changed ‘prevalence’ to ‘tick load’ where appropriate throughout the manuscript.

 Lines 37-38: There are studies out there that show evidence of what factors can affect parasitism.
 Elaborate a bit more on these.
 There is also a study that should be included on S. undulatus by Pollock & John-Alder 2019.
 It shows ectoparasite loads vary based on month of activity season, host sex, host age, and ectoparasite environmental abundance.
 Response: This point as been elaborated on in this paragraph and we also used the Pollock & John-Alder (2019) citation here and in the discussion.
 The areas we elaborated in this paragraph are how environment, food availability, and reproductive behaviours can influence exposure to parasitism: